HerveAbdi/data4PCCAR/README.md

 ### graduatingInUSA

 A set of contingency tables showing the number of university graduates in the USA from 1966 to 2001 by fields.
 The grand contingency table gives the The 34 years * 8 fields results.
 The partial contingency tables subset the grand contigency table by gender (women vs men) and by levels (Bachelor, Master, and Ph.D.).
-To  be used to illustrate CA, and PTCA, and variations of these methods.
+To  be used to illustrate CA, PTCA, and variations of these methods.

 ### mentalImageryOSIQ